habibks/partitioner/README.md

 How to start
 -------------

-If you just want to mess around with the API a bit the default configuration has no external dependencies (well, except Java 8).
+If you just want to mess around with the code a bit, there is no external dependencies (except Java 8).

 If you have gradle, just run
   ```